huggingface/setfit/README.md

 from datasets import load_dataset from sentence_transformers.losses import CosineSimilarityLoss

-from setfit.modeling import SetFitModel from setfit.trainer import SetFitTrainer
+from setfit import SetFitModel, SetFitTrainer

 # Load a dataset